-Proximal Tibia Cartilage Injury Treatment in Columbus, OH
+Proximal Tibia Cartilage Injury Treatment in Chillicothe, OH

 The proximal tibia is the upper part of the shin bone that connects to the knee joint.